Warblefly/MultimediaTools-mingw-w64/README.md

  * soxi — gives information about audio files
  * play — plays and optionally processes audio data using the capabilities of sox
  * rec — records audio data using the capabilities of sox
+* mjpegtools — many tools for motion JPEG files and DVD creation
+ * Full list of these tools to follow. mplex perhaps the most usedful
+* libdv — processing library and some utilities for DV digital video streams
+ * Full list of these tools to follow.
 * Swftools
   * as3compile — a stand-alone ActionScript 3.0 compiler to SWF
   * font2swf — converts a freetype-supported font to SWF